-Earlier this year a New York Times op-ed called for the U.S. to dust off one of President Franklin Roosevelt’s New Deal programs, the Civilian Conservation Corps, to boost the pandemic economy by creating environment-benefiting jobs.
+Earlier this year a New York Times op-ed called for the U.S. to dust off one of President Franklin Roosevelt’s New Deal programs, the Civilian Conservation Corps, to boost the pandemic economy by creating jobs that benefit the environment.
 That got us reflecting on the original CCC, whose Hudson Valley work continues to help us enjoy nature here.

-Now some states and nonprofits are creating new, more inclusive and diverse CCC-style programs to restore trails and habitats in local parks around the U.S. — giving us hope that out of this uncertain moment can come another lasting environmental legacy.
+Now some states and nonprofits are creating new, more inclusive and diverse CCC-style programs to restore trails and habitats in local parks around the U.S. — giving us hope that this tumultuous moment can birth another lasting legacy that meets today’s environmental and employment crisis with racial and gender justice action.

 The original CCC emerged in a time of emergency.
 When FDR entered the White House in 1933, the country was locked in equally devastating economic and environmental crises.
 Some 15 million Americans — a quarter of the nation’s workforce — had lost their jobs during the Great Depression.
 Simultaneously, the country suffered from a perfect storm of ecological disasters, with severe drought in some places and flooding in others, plus erosion, forest fires, dust storms, insect infestations and more.

 Building upon a program he had established as N.Y. governor (the tree-planting Temporary Emergency Relief Administration), Roosevelt created the Civilian Conservation Corps in 1933.
-While mostly intended to bring the nation out of its economic and environmental doldrums at the same time, FDR had higher aspirations.
+While the program was mostly intended to bring the nation out of its economic and environmental doldrums at the same time, FDR had higher aspirations for it.
 “It is my belief that what is being accomplished will conserve our natural resources, create future national wealth and prove of moral and spiritual value not only to those of you who are taking part, but to the rest of the country as well,” he told the first CCC cohort.

 Those chosen for the CCC were men (the only gender to which it was open) between the ages of 17 and 28.
 They received barracks-type housing, food and $30 a month in pay, the equivalent of $575 today.
 They were obligated to send $25 of that money home to their families.